-Jan van Eyck (circa 1390 -1441), Portrait of a Man (Self Portrait?) or Portrait of a Man in a Turban, 1433, oil on panel, 25.5 cm × 19 cm, National Gallery
+Jan van Eyck (circa 1390 -1441), Portrait of a Man (Self Portrait?) or Portrait of a Man in a Turban, 1433, oil on panel, 25.5 cm \times 19 cm, National Gallery

-- 'Flemish Primitives' active in Burgundian and Hapsburg Netherlands in Bruges, Ghent and Brussels all in present-day Belgium.
-Starting with Robert Campin (c.
-1375-1444) and Jan van Eyck (c.
-1390-1441) in the 1420s and ending in the 1520s although some historians include Pieter Breughel the Elder (1525/30-1569).
-The Northern Renaissance overlapped the Italian Early and High Renaissance but early on developed independently and influenced Italian artists.
-The major painters were - Robert Campin (c.
+- The Flemish Primitives were part of the Northern Renaissance which overlapped the Italian Early and High Renaissance but early on developed independently and influenced Italian artists. - The earliest Flemish Primitive by date of birth was: - Robert Campin (c.
 1375-1444), the first great master, highly acclaimed in his lifetime.
 He was active by 1406 in Tournai, Belgium, and was the city's leading painter for the next 30 years.
 He did not sign or date his work so attribution is speculative.
-He was influenced by the Limbourg brothers (1385-1416, best known for Très Riches Heures du Duc de Berry.) and Melchior Broederlam (c.
+He was influenced by the Limbourg brothers (1385-1416), best known for Très Riches Heures du Duc de Berry (and Melchior Broederlam, c.
 1350- c.
-1409). - Jan van Eyck (c.
-1390-1441), one of the first artists to use oil paint on panels, his best known works are the The Arnolfini Portrait (1434) in the National Gallery and the Ghent Altarpiece, completed 1432.
-Oil painting had existed before but he and his brother Hubert took it to new levels of naturalism and developed new techniques, such as using glazes.
+1409).
+This is a portrait of an unknown man and is a companion piece to a portrait of a woman, probably husband and wife.
+He look like a prosperous businessman worn down by the concerns of a stressful life. - Here is a portrait by Jan van Eyck (c.
+1390-1441), as a comparison.
+Portrait of a Man believed to be van Eyck himself.
+He is wearing a fashionable headdress for men.
+The hood which normally covers the shoulders has been piled up on his head making it look like a turban.